fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 target_group_arn_suffix = "targetgroup/fleetdm/0f3bec83c8b02f58"
 ```

-We'll need some of thes values in the next step.
+We'll need some of these values in the next step.

 ## Prepare the database